nablang/nablang/doc/nabla/basic-syntax.md

     l = _.curry
     (l.call 1).call 2

-## subroutines
+## Subroutines

-a subroutine can modify captured variables, and can use `next` and `break`. but the life of a block ends with a local scope.
+A subroutine can modify captured variables, and can use `next` and `break`. but the life of a block ends with a local scope.

-similar to lambda, but start with `do`, for example
+Similar to lambda, but start with `do`, for example

     arr.each do e
       :print e
     end

-in lambdas, `return` ends the control flow, and captures are snapshot and immutable
+In lambdas, `return` ends the control flow, and captures are snapshot and immutable

 in subroutines, `return` ends the control flow of wrapping lambda or method, and can change local vars outside subroutine in subroutines, `break`/`next` can control iterations, but in lambdas, they are forbidden if not wrapped in subroutine.